programmai/progression-framework/frameworks/engineering/backend.md

               - "I think this code could be improved by doing X, let's pair on it and I'll talk through why X is good for this"
       - level: 4
         criteria:
-          - "Contributes to maintaining the Monzo culture in their team, helping new joiners"
+          - "Contributes to maintaining the Programmai culture in their team, helping new joiners"
           - "Gets buy-in on technical decision-making and proposed designs"
           - "Proactively involves other relevant engineers"
           - "Sought out for code reviews"
-          - "Instills Monzo engineering principles in other engineers"
+          - "Instills Programmai engineering principles in other engineers"
           - "Helps the growth of engineers around them through coaching and mentoring"
           - "Helps their squad work together more effectively"
           - "Helps facilitate team/squad rituals"